ygemici/osz/docs/howto2-debug.md

  * 2,w - 8 words in a row
  * 4,d - 4 double words in a row
  * 8,q - 2 quad words in a row
- * s   - single quad word in a row (stack view, examine only)
+ * s   - single quad word in a row (stack view with symbol translation, examine only)
  * r   - sets data read breakpoint (break only)
  * w   - sets data write breakpoint (break only)
  * p   - sets io port access breakpoint (break only)
  * x   - sets execution breakpoint (break only, default)

+In addition to ELF symbols, you can also use these:
+ * tcb   - thread control block
+ * mq    - message queue
+ * stack - start of local stack
+ * text  - start of text segment, end of local stack
+ * bss   - dynamically allocated memory
+ * sbss/shared - shared memory
+ * core  - kernel text segment
+ * buff  - buffer area
+ * bt    - backtrace stack
+ * cr2, cr3 +any general purpose register

 #### Examples